togrupe/dlive-midi-tools/README.md

 # dlive-midi-tools
 ## Description
 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive systems.
-Based on an spread sheet the following parameters can be preconfigured and in one or more steps be written into real dlive systems or into dLive Director via midi/tcp.
+Based on a spread sheet the following parameters can be preconfigured and in one or more steps be written into real dlive systems or into dLive Director via midi/tcp.
 Additionally from the same spread sheet a DAW recording session for Reaper can be generated.
 - Channel Name
 - Channel Color
 - Channel Mute